-In the letter recognition task, the checkerboard and ``No Raster'' conditions were rated as the least difficult, while the vertical, horizontal, and random patterns were rated significantly more challenging.
-For the motion discrimination task, the ``No Raster'' condition received the lowest difficulty ratings, followed by the checkerboard condition, which was still rated as substantially easier than the other raster patterns.
+In the letter task, checkerboard and ``No Raster'' conditions were rated as easiest, significantly outperforming horizontal ($p < .001$), vertical ($p < .001$), and random rasters ($p < .001$).
+In the motion task, ``No Raster'' again received the lowest difficulty ratings, followed by checkerboard ($p < .001$ vs. all other structured rasters).

-These results highlight the checkerboard pattern's ability to enhance both objective performance and subjective usability, emphasizing its potential as a candidate for future prosthetic vision designs.
+These results reinforce the checkerboard pattern's practical utility: not only does it improve accuracy and reduce bias, it also reduces cognitive load as reported by users.